lalit-phadtare/LaneDetection/writeup.md

 ROI:
 ![alt text][image6]

 5. Finally, we detect the lines in the ROI using Hough transform.
 We again use the OpenCV implementation and the parameters for Hough transform are found using experimentation.
-We use value 1 for rho, theta and threshold.
-Min. line length to be found is 5 pixels and max. line gap is 5.
+We use values rho = theta = 1, threshold = 20,  min. line length = 5, and max. line gap = 5.

  Within this step we work on smoothing the various line segments returned by Hough transform to show single conjoined line as left and right lane.
 To do this we look at every line segment returned by Hough transform and decide if it is a part of left lane or right based on its slope value i.e. > or < 0.
 The we calculate the average slope and average x-y coordinates for each lane.
 While doing this we restrict only the line segments where the slope was between certain values.
 This helped filter out some outliers.
 One we have the average slope and coordinates we calculate the intersection with the y-coordinates of the ROI at the top and bottom of the image for both the lanes.
 We use this cooridnates to draw the lines.
+ Other apporaches tried included: median of all slopes, mean of all slopes, used 2 and 1 standard deviation of all slope values.

 Line representing lanes:
 ![alt text][image7]